-a) Consideration must be given to the protection of acoustical privacy in the design and management of development.

-b) Proposed development and activities likely to generate noise including certain outdoor living areas like communal areas in Boarding Houses, outdoor open space, driveways, plant equipment including pool pumps and the like should be located in a manner which considers the acoustical privacy of neighbours including neighbouring bedrooms and living areas.
+- a) Consideration must be given to the protection of acoustical privacy in the design and management of development. - b) Proposed development and activities likely to generate noise including certain outdoor living areas like communal areas in Boarding Houses, outdoor open space, driveways, plant equipment including pool pumps and the like should be located in a manner which considers the acoustical privacy of neighbours including neighbouring bedrooms and living areas.

-Acoustic privacy impacts from the proposed plant room will be protected by the provision of this equipment in acoustically treated enclosures.
+acoustic privacy impacts from the proposed plant room will be protected by the provision of this equipment in acoustically treated enclosures, consistent with the approved development.